Is a Correction Looming Ahead for The Toronto-Dominion Bank (TD)

 TD’s Market Performance

-TD stocks went down by -3.39% for the week, with a monthly jump of 1.21% and a quarterly performance of -8.46%, while its annual performance rate touched 41.27%.
-The volatility ratio for the week stands at 1.01% while the volatility levels for the past 30 days are set at 1.16% for The Toronto-Dominion Bank.
-The simple moving average for the period of the last 20 days is -0.72% for TD stocks with a simple moving average of 5.42% for the last 200 days.
+TD stocks went up by 0.64% for the week, with a monthly jump of 3.17% and a quarterly performance of -7.13%, while its annual performance rate touched 39.06%.
+The volatility ratio for the week stands at 1.09% while the volatility levels for the past 30 days are set at 1.14% for The Toronto-Dominion Bank.
+The simple moving average for the period of the last 20 days is 0.81% for TD stocks with a simple moving average of 6.85% for the last 200 days.

-During the last 5 trading sessions, TD fell by -3.39%, which changed the moving average for the period of 200-days by +49.63% in comparison to the 20-day moving average, which settled at $67.26.
-In addition, The Toronto-Dominion Bank saw 18.26% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TD rose by +0.64%, which changed the moving average for the period of 200-days by +49.28% in comparison to the 20-day moving average, which settled at $67.63.
+In addition, The Toronto-Dominion Bank saw 20.70% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TD